thephpleague/uri-components/README.md

 **NEW:**

+- `Query::parse` returns a associative array representing the query key/pair as defined in RFC3986
+- `Query::build` returns the query string from a query key/pair array as defined in RFC3986
 - `Query::extract` returns a hash similar to `parse_str` usage with a second parameter but the array [keys are not mangled](https://wiki.php.net/rfc/on_demand_name_mangling)

+**BC Break:**

+- `Query::hasKey` is removed

 ### Host